44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Assign due dates to each task

-While making your master to-do list, you need to write down the due dates next to each task.
+While making your master list, you need to write down the due dates next to each task.
 This will make it easy for you to create your daily schedule.
-Also, if you have too many responsibilities at your hand, it is effortless to forget a task.
+Also, if you have too many responsibilities on your hands, it is easy to forget a task.

 While creating your daily to-do list, go over the master list carefully and include any task that is approaching its due date.
 Even if there is no due date for a specific chore, be sure to decide on a date by which you would like to complete it.
 If you don’t do so, some less important tasks may stay undone.